 We have put too much trust in big corporations and should pay more attention to supporting small operations.
-Cutting out supermarkets and going directly to the farmers who produce sustainable food is the best option we have at the moment, as many pasture-raised operations are now selling direct.
+Cutting out supermarkets and going directly to the farmers who produce the most sustainable meat is the best option we have at the moment, as many pasture-raised operations are now selling direct.
 It’s also the most sustainable option long term as it reduces the travel time of food to our plates, thereby cutting emissions.
-This could be easier said than done in a country like the UK and Ireland, which is small and often plagued with bad weather, so some imports from other countries will still be needed on occasion.
+This could be easier said than done in a country like the UK and Ireland, which is small and often plagued with bad weather, so some imports from other countries will still be needed.

-If you are interested in finding pasture-raised organic meat options.
-I’d suggest seeking out smaller farming operations that are more local, who produce foods sustainably.
+If you are interested in finding pasture-raised organic meat options. we’d suggest seeking out smaller farming operations that are local, which produce more sustainable meat, poultry and vegetables.
 Many of these farms are completely transparent and welcome visitors who would like to see operations first hand.
 It’s important to know where our meat comes from, and there is no better way than buying local if this is possible.

 In the UK there is an increasing number of farmers that offer pasture-raised and organic options.
-I’ve never seen this in a supermarket personally, but a quick search online will point you in contact with a relatively local farm.
+We’ve not seen this in a supermarket, but a quick search online will point you in contact with a relatively local farm.
 You can look out for the pasture for life certification mark or visit www.pastureforlife.org for more information.